 Side streams on these track systems may flood due to heavy or prolonged rain – in particular the Caples River and side streams above Upper Caples Hut, and Jean Batten Creek south of McKellar Hut.
 Care is required.

 Plan properly for your trip and make sure your group has a capable leader.
 All trampers need to carry a sleeping bag, cooking utensils, sufficient food, basic first aid kit and adequate waterproof / warm clothing including gloves and hat.
+Carry your own cookers as there are no gas stoves at the DOC huts.

 Physical fitness and good equipment will make all the difference to your enjoyment of the trip.